Resident Head Pet Policy

 Housing & Residence Life Resident Staff Pet Policy (Resident Deans or Resident Heads)

 These guidelines serve as a reference point for responsible pet ownership in a residence hall environment.
-Resident Staff who presently own, or are considering an acquisition of a pet, are expected to discuss the matter with the Senior Associate Director for Community Life.
+Resident Staff who presently own, or are considering an acquisition of a pet, are expected to discuss the matter with the Senior Associate Director for Residence Life.
 A written request form must be submitted prior to approval.
 The Senior Associate Director of Residence Life or designee has final approval for both the acquisition of, and selection of a particular type of pet, as outlined in this policy.
 Pet ownership is decided upon on a case-by-case basis, all requests are subject to approval.

 Please make sure you adhere to the following:

 1. Registration of a pet shall be for one academic year only and must be renewed each year by September 1.
 Failure to register a pet will result in the revocation of permission and the removal of the pet within three (3) days will be required.

 Please note, only pets who are well controlled and have an appropriate personality, energy level, and sociability will be registered.
 In general, wild animals, animals not typically kept as pets, and ones that are likely to be too big, too noisy, too fierce, too temperamental, or which are trained for protection will not be allowed.
 Pit Bulls, Staffordshire Terriers, Doberman Pinchers, Rottweilers, Chows, Presa Canarios, Akitas, Wolf Hybrids, and Huskies are specifically prohibited pets in University owned housing.

 2. Notwithstanding other parts of this notice, the following conditions will also pertain:

 a.
 Failure of the University to take action relative to any pet shall not invalidate its right to do so against that or any other pet.